OlgaJ1989/taste-of-poland/README.md

     * Implementation:
         - Social media links in the form of FontAwesome icons will be added to the footer and appear on each page.

-4. As a user, I want to be able to view the menu so I can choose food items in advance of my visit.
+4. As a user, I want to be able to view the menu so I can choose what I would like to order in advance of my visit.
     * Acceptance Criteria:
         - A list of dishes that the restaurant serves, along with their descriptions and pricing.
         - Clear division between types of dishes.